SAP/ui5-server/README.md

 * List project files with URL (needed exclusively by the OpenUI5 testsuite): `/discovery/app_pages`, `/discovery/all_libs`, `/discovery/all_tests`

 ## Certificates for HTTPS or HTTP/2

-`ui5 serve` will automatically use an SSL certificate for HTTPS and HTTP/2 servers.
+The UI5 Server can automatically generate an SSL certificate for HTTPS and HTTP/2 configurations.

 Upon startup, it checks if a certificate exists within the path provided.
 If there is none, a new certificate is created and used.

 **Hint:** If Chrome unintentionally redirects a HTTP-URL to HTTPS, you need to delete the HSTS mapping in [chrome://net-internals/#hsts](chrome://net-internals/#hsts) by entering the domain name (e.g. localhost) and pressing "delete".